mlip-cmu/f2025/assignments/I2_requirements.md

 The assignment is worth 100 points.
 For full credit, we expect:

+* [ ] 10 points: At least 10 stakeholders are identified.
+The stakeholders are relevant to the scenario.
+The list includes both direct and indirect stakeholders.
-* [ ] 10 points: Goals are listed and appropriately grouped.
-There is at least one goal for each of the four categories of goals.
-The goals relate to the scenario and are reasonably complete.
+* [ ] 15 points: Goals are listed and appropriately grouped.
+There is at least one organizational goal, one system goal, three user goals corresponding to three of the previously identified stakeholders, and one model goal.
+The goals relate to the scenario and are plausible for the scenario.
-* [ ] 10 points: A measure is provided for each goal.
+* [ ] 15 points: A measure is provided for at least one organizational goal, one system goal, one user goal, and one model goal.
 Each measure is clearly described in the 3-step method of measure-data-operationalization, with the information clearly associated with the correct step and with enough detail that somebody could independently conduct measurement.
-* [ ] 10 points: Environment entities and machine components relevant to the scenario are listed.
-The machine components include at least one AI component that performs image recognition.
-* [ ] 15 points: The process and intermediate results of a hazard analysis is described, that includes identifying stakeholders, their values/goals, and corresponding losses.
-At least 3 stakeholders are analyzed; both direct and indirect stakeholders are analyzed.
-A plausible list of risks is provided.
+* [ ] 15 points: The process and intermediate results of a hazard analysis is described, that considers stakeholders, their values/goals, and corresponding losses.
+At least 3 stakeholders are analyzed.
+A plausible list of at least 5 risks and corresponding requirements is provided for each analyzed stakeholder.
-* [ ] 15 points: A single selected requirement (REQ), environmental assumptions (ASM), and machine specifications (SPEC) are clearly stated, corresponding to one of the risks identified in the hazard analysis.
-The requirements mention only phenomena in the world.
-It relates to a system goal discussed in Section 1.
-All stated assumptions relate to phenomena in the world or map those to shared phenomena accessibly by the machine.
-All stated specifications mention only those phenomena in the interface between the world and the machine.
-The requirement, environmental assumption, and machine specifications fit reasonably together and correspond to the scenario.
+* [ ] 15 points: A single requirement (REQ) is selected from the previous step for further analysis.
+At least 3 environmental assumptions (ASM) and at least one software specifications (SPEC) necessary to fulfill the requirement are clearly stated.
+The requirement mention only phenomena in the environment ("world").
+All stated assumptions relate to phenomena in the environment or map those to shared phenomena accessibly by the software ("machine").
+All stated specifications mention only those phenomena in the interface between the environment and the software.
+The requirement, environmental assumption, and software specifications fit reasonably together and are plausible in the scenario.
 * [ ] 15 points: A fault tree that shows possible causes behind the violation of the requirement selected in the requirements decomposition step.
 The included fault tree is syntactically valid.
-* [ ] 10 points: *All* minimal cut sets are identified from the fault tree.
+The fault tree includes at a minimum the violation of assumptions and specifications identified in the previous step (if plausible).
-* [ ] 15 points: At least two mitigation strategies, corresponding to the requirement and the cut sets identified, are described.
-The description explains how the risk is reduced.
+* [ ] 15 points: At least two mitigation strategies, corresponding to the requirement, are described.
+The description explains how the risk is reduced or eliminated.
 The mitigations are at the system level outside the ML component.
 The mitigations are reflected correctly in an updated fault tree.